Welcome to VENT Experts!

 Australia has diverse climates.
 Every region faces mould risks.
 The humid north deals with constant atmospheric moisture.
 The cooler south deals with internal condensation.

-Mould requires three things to grow.
+Mould requires three things to grow

-- A food source.
+A food source.
 This includes drywall, timber, dust, and paint.

-- The right temperature.
+The right temperature.
 Our indoor climate is ideal for growth.

-- Moisture.
+Moisture.
 This is the variable you control.

-You cannot change the materials of your house easily.
-You cannot live in a freezing home.
-You must control the moisture.
 Condensation is the primary enemy.
 Warm air holds more water than cold air.
 When warm, moist air from your bathroom hits a cold window or wall, it releases its water.
 This water turns into liquid droplets.

 This happens in winter in Victoria and Tasmania.
 It happens in the rainy season in New South Wales and Queensland.
 The water soaks into the plasterboard.
 It seeps into the carpet.
 It creates a damp patch.
 This patch is a breeding ground.
-Within 24 to 48 hours, mould from poor ventilation begins to colonize the area.
-Once established, mould releases spores.
-These spores travel to other rooms.
-They find new damp spots.
-The colony spreads.
+Within 24 to 48 hours, mould from poor ventilation begins to colonise the area.

 Why Air Quality Impacts Your Health?